cosmos/ibc-rs/docs/architecture/adr-006-upgrade-client-implementation.md

 ## Context

-The ability to upgrade is crucial for IBC-connected chains.
-It allows them to evolve and improve without any restrictions.
+The ability to upgrade is a crucial feature for IBC-connected chains, as it enables them to evolve and improve without limitations.
 The IBC module may not be affected by some upgrades, but some may require it to be upgraded as well to maintain high-value connections to other chains secure.
 For having this capability, chains that implement `IBC-rs` may bring various concerns and characteristics than Tendermint chains leading to different ways for upgrading their clients.
-However there are generic rules that apply to all and can serve as a framework for any `IBC-rs` implementation.
+However there are general rules that apply to all and can serve as a framework for any `IBC-rs` implementation.
 On this basis, this record aims to justify the logic behind upgrading a light client, determine the boundary between client-wide and client-specific upgrade processes, list requisites for validation and execution steps, and explain Tendermint's upgrade client implementation within the [ics07_tendermint](../../crates/ibc/src/clients/ics07_tendermint).